 Troy is the Lead Worship Pastor at Mars Hill.
 A graduate of Judson College who studied English and music, Troy confesses to being an unashamed self-proclaimed music snob.
 He plays in a local band called The Mines, and his other interests include reading, Brit Rock, contemplative practices, black shirts, and the Cherie Inn.
 If you see somebody strumming a ukulele at Mars Hill, it’s probably him.

-Michael, his wife, and three children live in downtown Denver, Colorado where he is the Lead Pastor of Denver Community Church.
-He writes regularly for Relevant Magazine, blogs regularly at michael-hidalgo.com and his first book is due out with IVP in 2014.
+Michael, his wife, and three children live in downtown Denver, Colorado where he is the Lead Pastor of Denver Community Church, and is the author of Unlost: Being Found By The One We Are Looking For.
+He writes regularly for Relevant Magazine, and blogs regularly at michael-hidalgo.com.
 Follow him on Twitter: @michaelhidalgo

 Shane Hipps served Mars Hill as a Teaching Pastor from 2010-2012.
 Formerly a strategic planner in advertising, Shane spent several years working on the communications strategy for Porsche Cars North America.
 He later left advertising to pursue his long-held interest in spirituality and theology, earning a Master of Divinity degree at Fuller Theological Seminary.
 Before joining Mars Hill, Shane served as pastor of a growing, urban congregation in Phoenix, Arizona.